Clinton recovering well, Biden says in Charlotte

 “Whether you are a PhD engineer or a computer programmer – you will have to be constantly re-trained,” he said.

-While in the area, Biden is also scheduled to speak at a political event in Fort Mill, S.C., for Democrat Fran Person.
+Biden also spoke at a political event in Fort Mill, S.C., for Democrat Fran Person.
 Person is a former Biden aide who is running this year in hopes of unseating U.S. Rep. Mick Mulvaney, R-S.C.

 Tim Funk: 704-358-5703, @timfunk